danielcoarse/danielkrupnyy/README.md

 I'm self-taught frontend developer that loves buid sites primarily using React.

-Dream and plan go to FullStack 🚙
+I dream and plan to go to FullStack 🚙

 ### Expirience 🎓